Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/mountpointmode.md

 ### Side
 Select one of the six sides of the block as a target for the `Add Area`-button.

+### Default
+Set a Mountpoint Area's side as the one the block is first attempted to be placed on.

+### Pressurized
+Whether a mountpoint on a door block stays pressurized when the door is opened.

 ### Add Area
 Adds a new area to a side that can be repositioned and rescaled (rotation is not saved).
 <br><br/>